 Recommendation: Require new node implementations to be allowlisted by Core via a separate governance call (mirroring allowlistVaultImpl), add a 7+ day delay on implementation swaps, or remove operator-controlled MANAGER_ROLE granting at initialize time.

-Novel-2: finishUpdateStakeHook Receives the Wrong Operator
+Additional-2: finishUpdateStakeHook Receives the Wrong Operator

 In Operator.validateAndUpdateVaultStakeInDSS, the DSS hook receives msg.sender as the operator parameter: